marmelab/react-admin/README.md

 yarn jest
 ```

-Besides, tests related to the modified files are ran automatically at commit useing a git pre-commit hook. this means you won't be able to commit your changes if they break the tests.
+Besides, tests related to the modified files are ran automatically at commit using a git pre-commit hook. this means you won't be able to commit your changes if they break the tests.

 When working on the end to end tests, you can leverage [cypress](https://www.cypress.io/) runner by starting the simple example yourself (`make run-simple` or `yarn run-simple`) and starting cypress in another terminal (`make test-e2e-local` or `yarn test-e2e-local`).